johnsabath/dynamodb-fifo-lock-client/README.md

 - [AWS Blog Post: Building Distributed Locks with the DynamoDB Lock Client](https://aws.amazon.com/blogs/database/building-distributed-locks-with-the-dynamodb-lock-client/)
 - [Formidable Labs: Distributed Locking](https://formidable.com/blog/2020/distributed-locking/)

+## Why does this exist?

+It all started when I began experimenting with AWS CloudFormation custom resources provisioned by lambda functions.
+One of those custom resources was wanting to reserve a unique name, which introduced a possible race condition as multiple deployments for the same name could happen at the same time.

+This library resolves those race conditions by writing atomically incremented fencing tokens into DynamoDB.
+It also provides FIFO queuing for lock acquisitions rather than a naive "acquire the lock if no one else has it" approach.
+This avoids situations where an actor gets unlucky and is unable to acquire the lock because other actors consistently checked earlier than they did.

 ## Usage

 ### Setup